Skip to Main Content

 Information to help you make your best choice.

-COVID-19 is now in its fourth year, and the Omicron variant and its subvariants are still driving infections in cases in the United States.
-The good news is that vaccines are still expected to be effective at preventing severe disease, hospitalization, and death from COVID-19.
+COVID-19 is now in its fifth year, and the subvariants of the Omicron strain continue to drive infections in the United States.
+The good news is that vaccines, which have been updated each year since 2022, are still expected to be effective at preventing severe disease, hospitalization, and death from COVID.

 In the U.S., infants, children, and adults ages 6 months and older are eligible to be vaccinated, according to the Centers for Disease Control and Prevention (CDC).

-As the SARS-CoV-2 virus mutates and new variants continue to emerge, it’s important to keep up with how well the vaccines are performing, but it’s also a daunting task, given the flood of information (and misinformation) coming at us from so many directions.
+As the SARS-CoV-2 virus mutates and new variants continue to emerge, it’s important to keep up with how well the updated vaccines are performing.

-We mapped out a comparison of the most prominent COVID-19 vaccines.
+We mapped out a comparison of the COVID vaccines in the United States.

 Pfizer-BioNTech